christensenep/csol-reporter/README.md

 This reporter will run all the scripts in the /reportscripts folder, each of which can compile a report from data in the openbadger and CSOL databases.
 Each report is then uploaded to a Google Spreadsheet specified in the config file.

-Requires that the python libraries google-api-python-clientm gdata, pymongo, and mysqldb are installed.
+Requires that the python libraries google-api-python-client, gdata, pymongo, and mysqldb are installed.

 Run with: